Brisbane Broncos: Personnel

-Current Personnel

 Statistics and records

-The Brisbane Broncos are the second most successful club in terms of percentage of total games won, having won 63.63% of their games, as of 29 August 2012.
-This is marginally less (0.01%) than first placed Melbourne Storm.
-In their twenty completed seasons, the club has made a total of seven Grand Finals, winning six and losing one to the North Queensland Cowboys in 2015.
+In their thirty-nine completed seasons, the club has made a total of nine Grand Finals, winning seven and losing two; once to the North Queensland Cowboys in 2015, and once to the Penrith Panthers in 2023.
 They are one of only two clubs to have won the World Club Challenge twice, and were the first club to do so on British soil.
 They also won the now defunct Panasonic Cup in 1989.

 Former team captain Darren Lockyer holds the record for the most First Grade games for the club.
 Lockyer also held the record for the most points scored for the club, tallying 1,171 since his debut in 1995, before Corey Parker overtook him in August 2015 with 1,222 career points for Brisbane Broncos.
 Darren Lockyer also holds the club record of 272 points in a season, having achieved this in 1998.
 Darren Lockyer was named Fullback in Queensland Rugby League's Team of the Century in 1998–2007 and he won 4 grand finals with the Brisbane Broncos (including a Clive Churchill Medal) and a World Cup title with Australia.
 He also won the Golden Boot Award for world's best player in this position before switching to Five-eighth.

 Steve Renouf also shares the club record for the most tries in a season with Darren Smith at 23.
 After over a decade after Steve Renouf's move from the Brisbane Broncos to Wigan Warriors, he was still the club's all-time try scorer with a 142 career tries.
 Five times, he scored 4 tries in a single match from 1991 to 1998 and was known as one of the greatest centres the game has ever seen.
 In 2008, Steve Renouf was named centre in the Indigenous Team of the Century.

 Lote Tuqiri's tally of 26 points from three tries and seven goals in a single match against the Northern Eagles remains the club record for most individual points in a game.
 He also won the 1999 Brisbane Broncos season's rookie of the year award.